Manon De Pauw and Pierre-Marc Ouellette, Danses kaléidoscopiques, performance. Performer: Nathalie Zoey Gauld.

 Manon De Pauw lives in Montreal.
 Her work has been shown at the Musée d’art contemporain de Montréal, the Centro Nacional de las Artes in Mexico City and the Art Gallery of Nova Scotia.
 In 2009, Galerie de l’UQAM and curator Louise Déry presented the exhibition Manon De Pauw – Intrigues, which traveled to the Musée régional de Rimouski (2011) and the Canadian Cultural Centre in Paris (2012).
 She has collaborated on multiple occasions with choreographer Danièle Desnoyers as well as musicians and composers André Pappathomas, Joane Hétu, and Philippe B. De Pauw recently created two major interdisciplinary performance works in collaboration with Pierre-Marc Ouellette: La matière ordinaire (2014) at Usine C and Cocons somatiques (2017) at Agora de la danse.
 She is professor at the School of Visual and Media Arts at Université du Québec à Montréal and is a member of the research group Labo lumière [créations + recherches interdisciplinaires].

-Music: Nicolas Bernier
+Original music by: Nicolas Bernier